mlochbaum/BQN/doc/transpose.md

         ≢ ⍉ a23456

-In terms of the argument data as given by [Deshape](reshape.md#deshape) (`⥊`), this looks like a simple 2-dimensional transpose: one axis is exchanged with a compound axis made up of the other axes.
+In terms of the index-ordered elements as given by [Deshape](reshape.md#deshape) (`⥊`), this looks like a simple 2-dimensional transpose: one axis is exchanged with a compound axis made up of the other axes.
 Here we transpose a rank 3 matrix:

         a322 ← 3‿2‿2⥊↕12
         ⋈⟜⍉ a322